 For different stressor types it has been found, that distinct extrapolation models and descriptions can be applied.
 And with these models the field behaviour can be described:

 - Arrhenius equitation

-- Eyring-relation •
+- Eyring-relation

-- temperature

-- -> current, voltage, ...
+- temperature -> current, voltage, ...

+- Inverse Power Law (IPL) ->

+- Coffin- Manson- relation

+- Hallberg- Peck-relation

-- -> current, voltage, ...
+- Norris Landzberg-Relation ->

-- Coffin- Manson- relation -> cyclical stress, temperature changes ->
+- cyclical stress, temperature changes

+- -> temperature plus humidity